Historyline 1914–1918 – classic turn-based war strategy from World War I

 Think Several Turns Ahead

 Historyline rewards planning.
-Always consider how your opponent could respond to your next move.
+Always consider how your opponent might respond to your next move.

-High ground, forests, and rivers provide tactical advantages—especially on defense.
+Heights, forests, and rivers provide tactical benefits—especially when defending.

 Adapt Strategy to the Season